CloudNativeWales/Meetops/Blog/004_OURSECONDMEETUP.md

 #### [Basia Fusinska](https://twitter.com/@basiafusinska)

 Basia works at Google in London as a Strategic Cloud Engineer and has a strong background in both software development and Machine Learning algorithms.
 She opened her talk by asking the audience for suggestions on how to define Machine Learning.
-Jupyter notebooks, and then Kubeflow.
+Demonstrations were given of Jupyter notebooks, and then Kubeflow.

 ### Talk: Running Kubernetes without Docker using CRI